Periodontics

 Periodontal Treatment in San Luis Obispo

-Here at Deborah McNeil-Amorteguy, DDS, we are happy to provide periodontal therapy to help treat the early stages of periodontal disease, also known as gum disease.
+Here at Deborah McNeil-Amorteguy, DDS, we are happy to provide non-surgical periodontal therapy to help treat the early stages of periodontal disease, also known as gum disease.

-The Problem With Periodontal Disease
+Periodontal Disease

 Do I Have Periodontal Disease?